 Perhaps you love interior design that is a bit more decorative.
 Maybe you appreciate rooms that nod to beautiful designs of the past, but that use the best of today.
 FEAR NOT!
 Every room and every home need not be contemporary!
-The New Classics Design Style may be for you.
+The New Classics Design Interior Design Style may be for you.
 Take a look:

 Here is a cool, refreshing New Classics Style room.
 Does it feel modern?
 Sure.
 Many of the elements are modern.
 Those amazing cocktail cubes, the wood and acrylic end tables are quite modern.
 Not to mention the comfortable, rounded cushions and vertical pleating on the sofa.
 But the lamps lean traditional.
 Why is it New Classic?

 It’s the details that make the difference.
 The Monroe sofa (above and below), with its low shelter arms that feature a scooped detail and those wonderful legs, are definitely New Classics Style.
 Take a look at those shapely legs below:

 Below you see a great illustration of the sometimes subtle difference between New Classics Interior Design Style and some of the styles termed “modern”.
 These two rooms are identical — but for the chairs.
 Choosing a scooped-arm skirted chair tips the room to New Classic.
 The steel base dining chair pushes it toward Modern Luxury or perhaps Organic Modern.

 These upholstered pieces are all perfect for a New Classics interior design style room.
 Above the Allegra sofa, Kemp chair and Monterrey ottoman.
 Rich details combined with elegantly simple styling.
 Such rich and inviting look.
 Yet so tailored and finished.

 Below is the Sonata chair and ottoman.
 The beautiful curves of its back, arm and seat combined with the simple tapered leg are quite wonderful.